ZakAttree/auto-annotated-portfolio/content/pages/projects/project-two.md

 colors: colors-a
 date: '2021-12-20'
 client: Awesome client
+description: >-
-description: 'This is one of my favourite projects. '
+  This is one of my favourite projects.
+It is my creation of a 32 numbered roulette table.
 featuredImage:
   type: ImageBlock
   url: /images/bg2.jpg